thegeeklab/wait-for/README.md

 $ wait-for --help
 usage: wait-for host:port [-t timeout] [-- command args]

-Synchronize services like docker containers and wait for readiness.
+Synchronize services like containers and wait for readiness.

 optional arguments:
   -q | --quiet                              Do not output any status messages